 REVIEWS.
 Reviews should not exceed 8000 words inclusive of all parts of the paper.
 The layout should follow the same format and specifications as for Standard Papers except that the organisation of the main text need not follow the division into Introduction, Materials and methods, Results and Discussion.

-FORUM ARTICLES.
-Forum articles should be short contributions up to 4000 words inclusive of all parts of the paper.
+FORUM ARTICLES and POLICY DIRECTIONS.
+These articles should be short contributions up to 4000 words inclusive of all parts of the paper.
 Format and specifications are as for Standard Papers except that any Summary section should be short (no more than 150 words, but still formatted in numbered sections as for Standard Papers) and the layout of the main text can be flexible.

 If you wish to write your paper in LaTex please also upload a PDF version of your paper for reference.